adrianhelvik/mjstest/README.md

-# @adrianhelvik/test - A test runner for .mjs projects
+# mtest - A test runner for .mjs projects

 **Important: beforeEach, afterEach, beforeAll and afterAll is not yet implemented**